vmware-archive/projectmonitor/README.md

 Click 'manage projects' at the lower right to edit project details.

-## Notifications

-ProjectMonitor can inform you of builds that have been red for more than 24 hours.
-Set up cron to daily execute:

-    RAILS_ENV=production rake cimonitor:red_over_one_day_notification > red_over_one_day_notification.log 2>&1

 ## Tags

 You can enter tags for a project (separated by commas) on the project edit page.
 You can then have ProjectMonitor display